DSI++: Updating Transformer Memory with New Documents: Experimentation

-\textbf{Analyzing index construction time for DSI++.} Index construction using DSI involves training a Transformer model.
-DSI++ setup enables incremental updating of the indexer.
-In Figures \ref{fig:generative_memory}, \ref{fig:generative_memory_hits1}, and \ref{fig:generative_memory_msmarco}, we show that our proposed incremental indexer updating method outperforms the ``train from scratch" baseline in terms of the average performance ($A_n$).
-Furthermore, in the case of the NQ dataset, we require $350$K training steps to index $D_0$ corpus of $50$K documents.
-If we index an additional $D_1$ to $D_5$ corpora ($10$K each) by re-training the DSI model every time, the total number of steps would be around $1.75$M. On the other hand, our proposed approach requires just above $300$K additional updates to incrementally index all five corpora, almost $6$ times fewer updates. \textit{We show that our approach outperforms re-training the model from scratch in terms of overall performance and is computationally efficient.}
+For the NQ dataset, indexing the initial $D_0$ corpus of 50K documents requires 350K training steps.
+If we sequentially index additional $D_1$ to $D_5$ corpora (10K each) by re-training the DSI model each time, it would require around 1.75M steps.
+In contrast, our approach only requires slightly above 300K additional updates to incrementally index all corpora, which is approximately six times fewer updates. \textit{Our approach achieves superior overall performance compared to re-training from scratch, while also being more computationally efficient.}